kevin-mcneil/CSM-Playbook/frameworks/ai-companion-system/README.md

 Prompt skeleton:

-"For each of those stakeholders, please summarize the following points in tabular format, with each point as a column header and each stakeholder as its row:
+For each of those stakeholders, please summarize the following points in tabular format, with each point as a column header and each stakeholder as its row:
---> What business outcomes and metrics matter most to this stakeholder --> How this stakeholder typically measures success in their role --> Common challenges this stakeholder faces when trying to achieve their goals --> How our solution specifically addresses these challenges and supports their success metrics --> What risks might cause this stakeholder to disengage or question our value"
+- What business outcomes and metrics matter most to this stakeholder
+- How this stakeholder typically measures success in their role
+- Common challenges this stakeholder faces when trying to achieve their goals
+- How our solution specifically addresses these challenges and supports their success metrics
+- What risks might cause this stakeholder to disengage or question our value

 ---